-10. Prior to acceptance of the applicable specific design plans, the following shall be shown on the plans:
+- 10. Prior to acceptance of the applicable specific design plans, the following shall be shown on the plans: - a.
+The APA designation area shall be shown. - b.
+The community building shall be shown as a minimum of 5,000 square feet, in addition to the space proposed to be occupied by the pool facilities.

-a.
-The APA designation area shall be shown.
+c.
+The swimming pool shall be approximately 25 meters long and 40 feet wide with a 30-foot by 30-foot training area.

-Comment: Although a portion of the subject phase is located in APA Zone 6, it is not indicated on the plan.
+Comment: Although a portion of the subject phase is located in APA Zone 6, it is not indicated on the plans.
 Therefore, this condition has not been fulfilled and should be shown on the plans prior to signature approval of this plan.